pacificclimate/pycds/docs/bookmarks.md

 ##### Bracketing for regular ingestion (`crmprtd`)

 Regular ingestion (via `crmprtd` and related scripts) occurs piecemeal.
 Typically, dozens to thousands of observations are ingested at a time (hourly, daily, weekly, or monthly, depending on the network).
 We can use bracketing for each such group of observations ingested.
-This is still much smaller than a typical QA release, and does scale linearly in total observations, but it is nonetheless better than bookmarking one observation at a time.
+This is still much smaller than a typical QA release, and it does scale linearly in total observations, but it is nonetheless much better than bookmarking one observation at a time.

 ##### Considerations

-It will be useful for the bookmarks used to bracket each ingestion to bear a clear and easily queried relationship to each other.
-This would enable an entire raw dataset to be extracted with simpler and more error-resistant queries.
-This could be done with disciplined naming in plain text, but that can be error prone and hard to debug.
+Bookmarks used to bracket each ingestion should bear a clear and easily queried relationship to each other.
+This enables an entire dataset (e.g., raw, QA'd) to be extracted with simple, error-resistant queries.
+The design of bookmark associations, specifically columns `role` and `bracket_begin_id`, support this directly.

-- This is where extending a bookmark association record with one or more adjunct columns would be useful.
-- A fully normalized representation for such extensions includes:
-	- A single bookmark label can be associated multiple times to (groups of) observations.
-	- One attribute of the bookmark association distinguishes bracket-start and bracket-end.
-	- Another attribute of the association distinguishes the group.
-Time of ingestion is a natural discriminator for this, but it may be too restricted for more general cases of "many groups labelled by a single bookmark".
-Possibly this should be one or more of group index (non-null, integer), aux_info (nullable, text, which can encode a date or any other relevant information).
-	- Regarding grouping, I've rethought this and it seems as if it is redundant to other information available (namely, observation time, ingestion mod time/history id, bookmarking mod time/history id) and also potentially very confusing.
-- For more details, see [[#Implementation notes]] notes below.

 ### Historical reconstruction or Rollback